GauBen/typed-board/README.md

 ) => thunder(fetch)("mutation")(mutation);
 ```

-It'll make our GraphQL queries much nicer to write.
+It will make our GraphQL queries much nicer to write.

 ### `src/routes/+page.ts`